OutSystems/docs-product/src/develop/data/hipaa/search-encrypted.md

 To search an encrypted searchable attribute do the following:

 1. In the module where you are doing the search, open the search action, and add the **EncryptSearchableAttribute** action before searching the data.
-For example, in a search action for a reactive web app's screen, add

 1. Set the **EncryptSearchableAttribute** inputs as follows: